 In accordance with Millbrae Elementary School District Administrative Regulation AR 6183, a student with a temporary disability which makes school attendance impossible or inadvisable, shall receive individual instruction in the student's home, in a hospital, or other residential health facility, excluding state hospitals for up to five hours per week.
 Per Education Code, one hour of instruction is equivalent to one day of in-school attendance.
 This instruction applies to students incurring a temporary physical, mental or emotional disability after which they can reasonably be expected to return to regular day classes or an alternative education program without special intervention.
-It does not apply to students identified as individuals with exceptional needs pursuant to Education Code § 48206.3)
+It does not apply to students identified as individuals with exceptional needs pursuant to Education Code 56026.
+(Education Code § 48206.3)

 A pupil with a temporary disability which makes attendance in the regular day classes or the alternative educational program in which the pupil is enrolled impossible or inadvisable may receive individualized instruction provided in the pupil's home for one hour a day.
-Please contact Terry Brenner, Director of Education Services at TBrenner@millbraesd.org located.
+Please contact Catherine Waslif, Director of Educational Services at CWaslif@millbraesd.org.

-A pupil with a temporary disability, who is in a hospital or other residential health facility, excluding a state hospital, may be deemed to have complied with the residency requirements for school attendance in the school district in which the hospital is
+A pupil with a temporary disability, who is in a hospital or other residential health facility, excluding a state hospital, may be deemed to have complied with the residency requirements for school attendance in the school district in which the hospital is located.